 So, should we have regulation for all new homes to have universal design features?
 To answer this question the Australian Building Codes Board commissioned a cost benefit analysis.
 It concluded that costs outweighed benefits.
 Even if it did cost more, is this a reason to continue building homes as if we are never going to grow old?

 In responding to the cost benefit analysis, two camps emerged.
-The community and academic sector claimed the cost benefit analysis was skewed in favour of costs.
+The community and academic sectors say the cost benefit analysis was skewed in favour of costs.
 Consequently the cost argument doesn’t hold.
 The housing industry continues to prosecute a cost argument as a basis for the status quo to remain.
-So who will decide the outcome?
-It will be a political one made by a sub committee of COAG – the Building Ministers’ Forum.

 Key submissions to the ABCB

 You can check out some of the submissions to the Australian Building Codes Board:

 Australian Network for Universal Design supports mandating the Gold level of Livable Housing Design Guidelines, and a subsidy system for rental housing.